nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Running `meet` will recommend studying, eating locations and other general locations together with their recommended timings.

-This feature is utilises the [`Recommender`](#recommenders)
+This feature is utilises the [`Recommender`](#recommenders).

 <div markdown="block" class="alert alert-info">

 :information_source: **Command Formats:** <br>

-* `meet 2 7 8 10`: Recommends a meeting time and location for all the participants with contact index of 2, 7, 8, 10 (including the user).
+* `meet CONTACT_INDEX...`: Recommends a meeting time and location for all the participants with the given contact indices (including the user).

-* `eat 2 7 8 10` : Recommends a time and eating place where all participants with contact index of 2, 7, 8, 10 (including the user) can have a meal together.
+* `eat CONTACT_INDEX...` : Recommends a time and eating place where all participants with the given contact indices (including the user) can have a meal together.

-* `study 2 7 8 10` : Recommends a time and study spot where all participants with contact index of 2, 7, 8, 10 (including the user) can study together.
+* `study CONTACT_INDEX...` : Recommends a time and study spot where all participants with the given contact indices (including the user) can study together.

 </div>